paperswithcode/model-index/README.md

 #### Importing fields

-For each field that expects a list of values you can provide a filename instead.
+For each field that expects a list or dictionary, you can provide a filename instead.
 For example:

 ```yaml
 Models: